ANZ: Canstar’s Merchant Services Award Winner

 ANZ logo

-ANZ is the clear winner in our awards survey, earning great ratings from its customers: top 5-Star ratings across all the categories listed above except for Fees & Charges and Online Reporting, for which it earns 4-Star ratings.
+ANZ is the clear winner in our awards survey, earning top ratings from its customers: 5-Star ratings across all the categories listed above except for Device Functionality and Reliability, for which it earns great 4-Star ratings.

 What Kiwi small businesses want from their merchant services providers